 “We’re trying to figure out the right structure for him.”

-“I’m not great at teamwork,” Hwang Dong-hyuk admits to Variety, which would surely hinder the production process.
+“I’m not great at teamwork,” Hwang Dong-hyuk admitted to Variety, which would surely hinder the production process.
 Hwang later added he’s attempting to change his solitary ways.

 “In my earlier days, I’d drink half a bottle of soju to get the creative juices flowing.
 I can’t do that anymore.
 Writing Squid Game was harder than normal for me as it was a series, not a film.”